 Applications for permission to conduct LD50 tests are evaluated by a Panel subcommittee.
-Members of the subcommittee in 2022-23 were A/Professor Riley, A/Professor Rooney, Professor Karl, Ms Bannerman and Professor Phillips.
 The subcommittee makes recommendations to the Panel, which in turn advises the Minister.

-In 2022-23 the subcommittee considered one application (five tests) from an Accredited Animal Research Establishment.
+In 2023-24 the subcommittee considered one application (five tests) from an Accredited Animal Research Establishment.